407: The Killer Shrews

 He’s having his blood replaced.

 There is a durable urban legend that Rolling Stones guitarist Keith Richards beat a heroin addiction by having all of his drug-addicted blood replaced with clean blood at a mysterious clinic somewhere in Switzerland.
-The rumor got started in a 1979 tell-all book by Stones intimate “Spanish Tony” Sanchez, and was helped along by Richards himself, who, sick of being asked about it, began saying it was true.
-The truth: in 1973 Keith Richards did indeed partake of an unconventional, accelerated therapy for heroin withdrawal that involved a blood cleansing process similar to dialysis, but he didn’t have his blood “replaced.”
+Richards himself got the rumor started in 1971 when he was, in fact, heading to Switzerland to kick heroin, and was hounded by reporters at the airport, telling them “I’m going to have me blood changed.”
+Richards later wrote “After that, it’s like it’s in the Bible or something.
+I just said it to fob them off.”
+The truth: Richards did indeed partake of an unconventional, accelerated therapy for heroin withdrawal that involved a blood cleansing process similar to dialysis, but he didn’t have his blood “replaced.”

 Meester Fawlty?
 Meester Fawlty?
 Polly?

 An impression of Manuel, the flustered Spanish waiter from the BBC sitcom Fawlty Towers (1975, 1979).
 The series starred Monty Python alum John Cleese as hotel owner Basil Fawlty, and (Cleese’s then-wife and co-writer) Connie Booth as waitress and chambermaid Polly Sherman.
 Manuel was played by Andrew Sachs.

 No, no, you’ve got a granny knot.

 The granny knot is the knot generally used to tie shoelaces.
 It is held in some contempt among knot aficionados due to its tendency to come untied.

 “Cojones” is Spanish for balls, as in testicles, as in “He’s got a lot of cojones …”

 It’s Dave Lennox and Dave Lennox in The Lint Trap!

 This may be a reference to appliance manufacturer Dave Lennox.
 See note on The Parent Trap, above.